 By clicking on any of these added URLs, you can see more details - all the individual question-and-answer pairs that Lyro has generated automatically from that particular web page:

-Remember that you can disable any individual Q&A from Lyro or Copilot usage, without deleting them permanently!
+Remember that you can disable any individual Q&A pair from Lyro or Copilot usage, without deleting them permanently!
 In order to disable a Q&A from a specific usage, deactivate the blue toggle next to Used by:

 Back in the general Data sources view, you can also re-synchronize any added URL.
 This is very useful if the information on the website in question has been updated, and you'd like to keep Lyro's knowledge up-to-date as well.